Family Reach CEO Carla Tardif reflects on 2023 and calls for community support before the year ends.

 Talking about the cost of care also includes multidisciplinary, collaborative forums like the Affordability Accelerator.
 As those discussions continue to spark new ideas, pilot programs are the critical next step to test interventions and present evidence-based solutions that health systems can execute on a larger scale.

 According to Andrea Incudine, MPH, Family Reach’s Director of Impact, “this approach allows us to see how certain services or partnerships are received by our families and gives us the space to work through the implementation, gather real feedback from the participants, and adjust the program as needed.”

-These pilot programs are key to expanding Family Reach’s Financial Treatment Program, which offers free financial education, resource navigation, financial coaching, and emergency relief grants to families facing financial hardship during cancer.
+These pilot programs are key to expanding Family Reach’s services, which offers free financial education, resource navigation, financial coaching, and emergency relief grants to families facing financial hardship during cancer.

 Pilots are also opportunities to focus efforts on specific elements of the causes and effects of affordability, such as location or food insecurity.
 This supports the addition of targeted solutions to general interventions for a deeper impact on a community and individual level.

 Making sure no cancer patients are left behind

 When it comes to identifying gaps in cancer care, access and affordability are universal problems.
 Still, we can’t rely on one-size-fits-all solutions.
 There are different services and delivery methods that will work for one community more than another, and true equity in cancer care requires solutions that reach anyone who needs them, in the way that best serves them.

 “The first step to improving equity is being aware of where the fault lines are.
 The next step is figuring out how we can fill the fault lines rather than leaving gaps between the haves and have nots in cancer care,” said Dr. Chino.
 “We need to assess for barriers to care from social determinants of health more frequently and think about what we can do in our capacity to overcome those barriers.”